-- (1) Stream reach - (2) (13) Monthly Net Stream Depletions in acre-feet - (14) Total Plan Year Net Stream Depletions in acre-feet
+- Stream reach - (2) (13) Monthly Net Stream Depletions in acre-feet - (14) Total Plan Year Net Stream Depletions in acre-feet

-As indicated in lower right hand corner of Table 2.6, the estimated total net depletions that will impact the Rio Grande during the Plan Year due to both past pumping and the projected 2016 pumping using the 6P98 Response Function is 1,405.0 acre-feet.
+As indicated in lower right hand corner of Table 2.6, the estimated total net depletions that will impact the Rio Grande during the Plan Year due to both past pumping and the projected 2017 pumping using the 6P98 Response Function is 294.0 acre-feet.
 The locations of the net depletions and monthly quantities are tabulated in Table 2.6.

-According to the RGDSS Groundwater Model, if wells were shut off today, there would be a continuing depletion to the river for approximately 19 years.
+According to the RGDSS Groundwater Model, if Subdistrict #1 wells were shut off today, there would be a continuing depletion to the river for approximately 19 years.
 This is the calculated time required to recover to conditions that existed before well pumping started.
 The volume of water required to replace depletions during this recovery period is called post-plan stream depletions.
-Table 2.7 shows that the total post-plan net stream depletions are anticipated to be 6,692 acre-feet.
+Based on predictions from the RGDSS Model 6P98 Response Functions, Table 2.7 illustrates that there would be no total post-plan net stream depletion anticipated at this time, rather a total post-plan net return.
 The portions of the total depletions impacting the three designated reaches of the river are also included in the table.